-- 1. Reset to factory default settings.
-See . - After the reset, secure boot guarantees the state of the device. - 2.
+- Reset to factory default settings.
+See Reset to factory default settings on page 53.
+After the reset, secure boot guarantees the state of the device. - 2.
 Configure and install the device.

 Web interface overview

 This video gives you an overview of the device's web interface.